Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Abstract

 \section{Abstract}

-We establish two ergodic theorems which have among their corollaries numerous classical results from multiplicative number theory, including the Prime Number Theorem, a theorem of Pillai-Selberg, a theorem of \Erdos{}-Delange, the mean value theorem of Wirsing, and special cases of the mean value theorem of \Halasz{}.
-By building on the ideas behind our ergodic results, we recast Sarnak's \Mobius{} disjointness conjecture in a new dynamical framework.
-This naturally leads to an extension of Sarnak's conjecture which focuses on the disjointness of additive and multiplicative semigroup actions.
-We substantiate this extension by providing proofs of several special cases thereof.
+We begin by establishing two ergodic theorems which have among their corollaries numerous classical results from multiplicative number theory, including the Prime Number Theorem, a theorem of Pillai-Selberg, a theorem of \Erdos{}-Delange, the mean value theorem of Wirsing, and special cases of the mean value theorem of \Halasz{}.
+Then, by building on the ideas behind our ergodic results, we recast Sarnak's \Mobius{} disjointness conjecture in a new dynamical framework.
+This naturally leads to an extension of Sarnak's conjecture that focuses on the disjointness of actions of $(\mathbb{N},+)$ and $(\mathbb{N},\cdot)$.
+We substantiate this extension by providing proofs of several special cases.